Home Surname Interests Transcriptions Photo Album Free Lookups Useful Web Sites Chepstow

 UPDATE: (15 November 2005)Piercefield House is now up for sale by Jackson-Stops & Staff with a guide price of £2,000,000.
 This includes about 129 acres of parkland.
 The scrub has been cleared from the ruins and these 3 photographs show what it looks like today.

-Photograph of Piercefield House prepared for salePhotograph of Piercefield House prepared for salePhotograph of Piercefield House prepared for saleThese photographs give some idea of the amount of decay.
+Photograph of Piercefield House prepared for salePhotograph of Piercefield House prepared for salePhotograph of Piercefield House prepared for saleThese three photographs give some idea of the amount of decay.
 However, it may not be too late.
 There has been recent discussion about turning Piercefield House into a hotel.

 The Piercefield Walks